adgramigna/job-board-scraper/README.md

 Softr is able to visualize my Airtable data in real time, and I was able to create a nice website to visualize the active job postings.
 On the website, we can filter for specific job categories, or for "Remote Only" roles.
 I've also added a suggestion box at the bottom for people to suggest companies they would like to see included in my list.

 ## Cost
-Maintainance for this project costs about $30/year, between my domain name https://levergreen.dev, and various AWS costs.
-Switching from AWS RDS to Neon  decreases the cost of maintainance by 80%!
+Maintenance for this project costs about $30/year, between my domain name https://levergreen.dev, and various AWS costs.
+Switching from AWS RDS to Neon  decreases the cost of maintenance by 80%!